-Other Tales is an unpublished collection of alternative fairy tales; the stories include “Ruby and Romulus,” “The Prince Rejected,” “Jill and the Bean Stalk,” “Beau and the Beast,” “Sleeping Beauty’s Escape from Date Rape,” “The Twelfth Princess,” “Snow White and the Huntsgirl,” “Andersen’s ‘The Little Mermaid’: The Wicked Woman Version,” “The Little Mermaid: The Sacred Version,” “The Frog and the Transgender Prince,” “Hansel and Gregory,” “Lenora’s Prince,” “Jane’s Knight,” “P Pan and Beyondland,” “The Mirror,” and “Anton, the Steadfast Soldier, and Tatiana, the Steadfast Dancer.”
+Other Tales is a collection of alternative fairy tales; the stories include “Ruby and Romulus,” “The Prince Rejected,” “Jill and the Bean Stalk,” “Beau and the Beast,” “Sleeping Beauty’s Escape from Date Rape,” “The Twelfth Princess,” “Snow White and the Huntsgirl,” “Andersen’s ‘The Little Mermaid’: The Wicked Woman Version,” “The Little Mermaid: The Sacred Version,” “The Frog and the Transgender Prince,” “Hansel and Gregory,” “Lenora’s Prince,” “Jane’s Knight,” “P Pan and Beyondland,” “The Mirror,” and “Anton, the Steadfast Soldier, and Tatiana, the Steadfast Dancer.”
 Summaries of the stories are listed below.

 “The Prince Rejected” is a Cinderella story.
 Cindy is a girl whose mother dies and father remarries.
 The step-mother treats Cindy badly.
 The king of the land calls for a series of balls to attend, and Cindy asks the fairies to help her attend.
 Among the guests are Cindy’s neighbors, Lilly and Jeremy Fenn.
 As Cindy dances with both Jeremy and the prince other several evenings, she realizes that she loves Jeremy and leaves the before the seven balls are over.
 When Jeremy returns home with his sister, he and Cindy are married and are happy.